caiomiyashiro/MLOpsZoomcampFinalProject/README.md

 For the sake of testing the project, there are 3 scripts that simulates scripts running outside from the VM, that would be executed by the ML Engineer or Data Scientist, **after the VM docker-compose setup is completed**.
 I also recommend creating a virtual environment using the `./requirements.txt` file.

 - Folder `scripts`: Contains the scripts used to train and register the models using MLFlow and to simulate real-time data being sent to the service.
+    - `**Please wait between 5-10 minutes to run the scripts after the remote vm is created as it takes time to install and configure all the services.**`
-    - Running `modelling_scripts/training.py` will train the data on a Regression Tree, test 100 models and track their performance and hiperparameters into MLFlow.
+    - Running `modelling_scripts/training.py` will train the data on a Regression Tree, test 50 models and track their performance and hiperparameters into MLFlow.
 You'll be able to check MLFlow UI by the URL indicated in the `MLFLOW_TRACKING_URL` variable in `.env` file.
     - The script `modelling_scripts/register_model.py` will then select the best model among those and register it into MLFlow registry.
     - The script `modelling_scripts/real_data_simulator.py` simulates data being sent to the prediction_service in an unregular interval, in order to see the metrics arriving and being displayed in Grafana.